michigandaily/piping-bag/README.md

   - Lambda code failures
 - M8 - Assess future improvements
   - Unit + integration testing?
+    - Consider using local docker image for testing as well
   - Fetch/ingestion scripts to pull data from a variety of sources (google docs, sheets, pdfs, etc)?
   - Formalized API for pulling elections data (data in a standardized, schema format)?